Admissions Information for Transfer Students

 The timeline below is for a student who decides early to pursue the marine and coastal science major and prepares to transfer and start at Western Washington University in the fall.
 The timeline for students will vary, and it is advised students meet with their college advisor to discuss an appropriate timeline.

-To be eligible for the MACS major, prospective students must have completed or be on track to complete by end of spring quarter/the academic year, all the major preparatory courses (listed below) with a grade of C- or better in each course.
-This must be done prior to starting major core classes in the fall.
+To be eligible for the MACS major, prospective students must have completed, or be on track to complete, all the major preparatory courses (listed below) with a grade of C- or better in each course listed here (see below for transfer equivalency information).
+For the upcoming 2022-2023 year, priority will be given to those students who complete the preparatory courses within the timeline outlined below.
+For future years, this timeline will be required:

 BIO 204 – Introduction to Evolution, Ecology, and Biodiversity

-CHEM 161 – General Chemistry I MATH 124 – Calculus and Analytic Geometry I
+CHEM 162 – General Chemistry II AND/OR MATH 124 – Calculus and Analytic Geometry I

 GEOL 211 – Physical Geology